Winnebago County Court Records

 Submitting a Written or Email Request

 The Clerk of Courts accepts record requests by mail, in person, and by email.
-Requestors should download and complete the Request for Copies, Record Search, or Certification form and submit it with appropriate payment.
-When sending requests, include:
+Download and complete the Request for Copies, Record Search, or Certification form and submit it with appropriate payment.
+When sending your request, include:

 Fees for Record Requests

-The search fee applies when a requestor cannot provide a case number and needs the clerk’s office to search by an individual’s name.
+The search fee applies when you cannot provide a case number and need the clerk's office to search by an individual's name.

 Parties to a case may access many documents online through the eFiling system for a one-time fee of $35.
 Instructions for creating an eFiling account are available through the Wisconsin Court System.
 For eFiling technical assistance, call (800) 462-8843.